Degrees

 Students must obtain final approval from the Office of the Dean of Undergraduate Education to pursue dual degrees.
 The request form can be found under Student Forms on the University Registrar’s website.

-University Graduation Honors (Latin Honors)
+Graduation Honors

 • University Graduation Honors only applies to undergraduate students.

 • The GPA required will change each academic year (beginning with the fall semester) and will be based on the cumulative GPAs of the previous year’s graduating class.
-The GPAs are calculated every summer and the year specific-criteria can be found here.
+The GPAs are calculated every summer, and the year-specific criteria can be found here.

-• The top 5% of the graduating class will receive Summa Cum Laude within each individual school or college; the next 10% will receive Magna Cum Laude and the next 10% Cum Laude.
+• The top 5% of the graduating class will receive Summa Cum Laude within each school or college; the next 10% will receive Magna Cum Laude and the next 10% Cum Laude.

 • For the determination of University Graduation Honors, cumulative GPA is never rounded off and is the lower of: